Time Duration Calculator

 Work out the duration between two dates and times

-This time duration calculator helps you measure the difference between a start date and time and an end date and time.
-It is useful for planning schedules, estimating how long an activity will take, and checking gaps between appointments or events.
+This time duration calculator measures the exact elapsed time between a start date and time and an end date and time.
+It breaks the result into days, hours, and minutes for easy reading, and also provides totals in minutes, hours, and seconds for use in spreadsheets, timesheets, or other tools.
+It is useful for planning schedules, checking how long an event will take, logging work time, calculating contract durations, and confirming gaps between appointments.

 Assumptions and how to use this calculator

-- This calculator measures exact elapsed time.
-It does not exclude weekends or business hours.
+• This calculator measures total elapsed time only.
+It does not filter out weekends, holidays, or non-working hours.

 Common questions